Nancy A. Shenker

 Donald K. Sherman

 The short answer is to look everywhere.
 The internet is where most people tend to start their job search, but that’s what also makes it the most difficult place to find success.
 The kitchen sink approach is the best way to find any rewarding job, internship or otherwise.
-It's important to be strategic, but in order to get your dream job, you may need to rely on networking, cold calls, career fairs, and everything in between.
-Students often discover their career interests in class or in extracurricular clubs, so that's always a good place to start looking for internship opportunities.
+It's important to be strategic, but to get your dream job, you may need to rely on networking, cold calls, career fairs, and everything in between.
+Students often discover their career interests in class or extracurricular clubs, so that's always a good place to start looking for internship opportunities.
 Talk to your professors or club advisors about your career interests.
 These conversations can help crystallize your thinking about your future and also build the relationships that will lead to your first job.
 Colleges and universities have lots of resources for students to discuss their career goals, but your peers may be the most valuable.
 Upperclassmen have the most recent experience in finding internships, and sometimes a job that’s a bad fit for a classmate might be perfect for you.